Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

 Our main result does not specify the superharmonic Harnack function $\psi$.
-The flexibility in selecting $\psi$ is a crucial advantage of our theorem, allowing applications to a wide range of non-smooth domains $\Omega$.
-Throughout Sections \ref{app.}, we investigate applications to various geometric domain conditions.
+The flexibility in selecting $\psi$ is a crucial advantage of our theorem, which allows applications to a wide range of non-smooth domains $\Omega$.
+Throughout Section \ref{app.}, we investigate applications to various geometric domain conditions.
 Specifically, we apply superharmonic functions $\psi$ such that $\psi\simeq d(\cdot,\partial\Omega)^\lambda$ for some $\lambda\in\bR$, where the range of $\lambda$ is different for each domain condition.
-Additionally, in the Lipschitz cones, we apply the weighted $L_p$-theory to pointwise estimates of solutions.
+Additionally, in Lipschitz cones, we apply the weighted $L_p$-theory to obtain pointwise estimates for solutions.